jniyitegeka/CS32-Final-Project/README.md

 This directory contains everything about my CS32 final project.

-Project: Creating people's Zodiac signs & Astrology signs and their meaning identifier.
+Project: Creating people's Zodiac signs and their meaning identifier.

 Socket.py, Check.py: Scripts we will use to create socket and eliminate errors any errors in our scripts for building the efficient networked signs'identifier.
+To execute this step I utlilised The Socket32.py and Check32.py from CS32 PSET 2.

 Server.py: This file contains the scripts we will use to build the server.